 - Motivate through setting proper objectives (Goal setting and control theory)

-- How to define effective goals
+- How to define practical goals

 - Traps that lead to counterproductive behaviour

-- Enhancing the benefits and overcoming the pitfalls of goal setting
+- Enhancing the benefits and overcoming the pitfalls of goal-setting

 - The self-determination theory